List of non-Arab companions of Muhammad

 Muhammad, the founder of Islam, was an Arab by ethnicity.
 His clan, the Banu Hashim, was part of the Quraysh, which was a prominent Arabian tribe from the city of Mecca.
 During his time as a religious prophet in Arabia, the people who were physically in his presence as his closest friends and disciples are known as the Sahabah (اَلصَّحَابَةُ, lit.
 'Companions').
-A considerable number of these men and women were not Arabs, and so their inclusion among the Sahabah and among the early Muslims as a whole contributed to the definition of Islam's nature as a universal religion rather than an ethnic religion.
-This article provides a list of non-Arab Sahabah during the 7th century.
+A considerable number of these men and women were not Arabs, and so their inclusion in Muhammad's inner circle and among the early Muslims as a whole contributed to the definition of Islam's nature as a universal religion rather than an ethnic religion.
+This article provides a list of non-Arab companions of Muhammad during the 7th century.